cspablocortez/jekyll-gitbook/_pages/02-philosophy.md

 quick pace of technology we have to study the philosophical, social, and historical forces that push and pull upon it, sending it down various (seemingly unrelated) paths.
-The aim of this book is to help its reader follow these paths equipped not with all the answers, but with the tools to ask the right questions.
+The aim of this book is to help the reader follow these paths equipped not with all the answers, but certainly with the tools to ask the right questions.

 ---